imitator-model-checker/imitator/doc/IMITATOR-developer-manual.md

 In an update, in both sequential or not-sequential, variables are assigned by copy.
 It means that when we make an assignment of one variable `x` to another `y`, the value of `x` is copied to `y`.
 The two variables are independent.
 Therefore, modifying the value of one of these doesn't impact the value of the other.

 For example in the update `a := b`, `b` is copied and assigned to `a`.
 This behavior is valid whatever the type of the variable.
-The copy is a deep copy.
+The described copy is a deep copy.

 Why ? because as a function can be executed many time in a given transition, using reference instead of a copy of a variable make unpredictable results.
 Especially when update is make through a user function used in a guard or invariant (as they may be called many time given one transition).